 First celebrated in 2010, it’s a day meant to commemorate the all-powerful spreadsheet.
-Love or hate them, there’s no denying the impact it’s had on the way we work.
+Love or hate them, there’s no denying their impact on how we work.

-So…why are we talking about spreadsheets?
-Because for the longest time, it was the most convenient way for us to get all sorts of project-related work done — from crunching budget numbers to building roadmaps, tracking progress and measuring ROI.
+For the longest time, spreadsheets were the most convenient way for companies to do all sorts of project-related work — from crunching budget numbers to building roadmaps, tracking progress and measuring ROI.

-But even though spreadsheets are convenient, they’re not the most productive way to capture all your project documentation needs.
-Researchers found that only a third of company spreadsheets were error-free (and some of these mistakes cost companies a lot of money).
+But here's the kicker: although convenient, spreadsheets are not the most productive way to capture all your project documentation needs.
+Researchers found that only a third of company spreadsheets were error-free (some of these mistakes cost companies a lot of money).

-In this article, we break down what it means to have great project documentation and how you can go beyond spreadsheets to create documentation that isn’t going to be left unread.
+In this article, we break down what it means to have an excellent project documentation strategy and how you can go beyond spreadsheets to document your projects efficiently.
+We'll cover:

 What is project documentation?

-Great project documentation is well organized, often broken up into different content buckets and formats to help teams visualize the timelines, action items, risks, resources and… all that fun stuff.
+Great project documentation is well organized, often broken down into different content buckets and formats to help teams visualize the timelines, action items, risks, resources and… all that fun stuff.